 SEA Topics SA Objective SEA Objective Sub-objectives / Appraisal Questions (Will the option/proposal/site) Indicators Targets Heritage Value, protect or enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, historic environment and cultural heritage.
-To conserve and where appropriate enhance the historic environment, heritage assets and culture heritage option/proposal/site) graffiti in towns and countryside • Result in the loss of open space • Preserve, protect and enhance heritage assets including conservation areas, listed buildings, archaeological sites and other culturally important features in both urban and rural settings. • Prevent development which is inappropriate in scale, form or design to its setting The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of locally important buildings within a conservation area.
+To conserve and where appropriate enhance the historic environment, heritage assets and culture heritage Questions (Will the The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of locally important buildings within a conservation area.
 Number and percentage of listed buildings and Scheduled Ancient Monuments on Buildings at Risk Register (English Heritage).
-Ensure that Herefordshire To improve upon or otherwise maintain current status.
-To improve upon or otherwise maintain current status. or to its function or local area. • Encourage development that creates and sustains well-designed, high quality built environments that incorporate green space, encourage biodiversity and promote local distinctiveness and sense of place. • Encourage cleanliness and/or improve the general appearance of the area.
-Council's Sites and Monuments Register is kept up to date.
-No specific targets identified, but need to ensure that the register is kept up to date.
+Ensure that Herefordshire Council's To improve upon or otherwise maintain current status.
+To improve upon or otherwise maintain current status.
+Encourage development that creates and sustains well-designed, high quality built environments that incorporate green space, encourage biodiversity and promote local distinctiveness and sense of place.
+Encourage cleanliness and/or improve the general appearance of the area.
+Sites and Monuments Register is kept up to date. identified, but need to ensure that the register is kept up to date.